Kotlin/analysis-api/Writerside/topics/KaFunctionSymbol.md

 # KaFunctionSymbol

-Represents a function-like declaration, including named and anonymous functions, constructors and property accessors.
+Represents a function-like declaration, including named and anonymous functions, constructors, and property accessors.

 ## Hierarchy